-We are the Rumerys — Scot, Liza and Luna.
+We are the Rumerys, Scot, Liza and Luna.
 We practice living a life untethered that strays from conventional life.
 We follow the “sparks” of life; we go with the flow.
 We suppose that the want to be “untethered” — that is free from the ties that bind us to the daily American grind of school, work and so on — have always existed for us adults.
 Then, we had a child.
-Life changed, trajectory changed and our decisions to grow and shape our family stemmed from that.
+Life changed, trajectory changed, and our decisions to grow and shape our family stemmed from that.

-Although this really began a long time ago, the untethered journey as family trio began with our venture into unschooling.
+Although this really began a long time ago, the untethered journey as family trio started with our venture into unschooling.
 Then it continued with traveling the U.S. in a tiny travel trailer for twenty months.
 Before we decided to roam the country, we went through some pretty intense life changes.
 When that chapter in our lives was closing and evolving, we decided that we needed to find out some things.
-We missed traveling, we wanted to spend some time together just the three of us and we needed to find out who and where were we to be?
+We missed traveling, we wanted to spend some time together just the three of us, and we needed to find out who and where were we to be.
 What better way to do that than to sell all of our stuff and hit the road?

 We began by purging and selling almost everything that we owned and placed the most important things in storage.
 Then we bought a travel trailer.
 We made a budget.
 We started practicing camping and then we made it happen: We traveled full time.